tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 same implementation pattern.
 This would constitute interacting with `createRobot()` in almost the same ways.
 The word "almost" is used here, anticipating for situations where we would like to add additional options, but would still need to allow for our original design to work the way it was intended.
-To accomplish this, we could call some arguments conditionally, or implement empty returns for some plans where others will do extra work.
+To accomplish this, we could call some arguments conditionally, or implement empty returns for some plans where others would do extra work.
 At times it feels okay to stretch out the responsibility of a function to accommodate for more use cases, but it starts getting tricky when the functions have to share a large amount of unrelated logic with all of the others in order to keep working.
 An early sign of this can be having large parameters for